lynnpepin/lynndotpy_xyz/content/posts/recommendations.md

 For anyone who wishes to stick with FOSS, I've tried a lot of videoeditors and I've found [Kdenlive](https://kdenlive.org/) and Blender's built-in video editor to be the second best I've used.

+# Command-line / terminal editors: `micro`, but also learn `vim`

+[Micro](https://micro-editor.github.io/) is a terminal editor that's easy to use.
+It has familiar shortcuts (`ctrl+c`, `ctrl+s`, etc.), mouse support, and syntax highlighting.
+It's fantastic, and I wholeheartedly recommend it to anyone new to Linux.

+That said, I also recommend learning enough vim (or `vi`) to be useful.
+The reason is that it's pre-installed on every Linux distribution I've heard of, and you don't want to be stuck in a locked-down server with `nano` as your only other option.

+There are a lot of very good command-line editors out there.
+I got good use out of [`helix`](https://helix-editor.com/) and [`neovim`](https://neovim.io/), but I keep finding myself coming back to `vim` and `micro`.

+# Personal email: Fastmail + IWantMyName

+I use [IWantMyName](https://iwantmyname.com/) for domains and [Fastmail](https://app.fastmail.com/) for emails.
+With these two, I'm able to have as many `*@*.lynndotpy.xyz` emails as I want.

+## Fastmail: $5/mo for everything I need

+I chose Fastmail after using ProtonMail and Tutanota for some time.
+The latter two make a lot of inconvenience as part of their "encrypted email" offering, but I only wanted to move from GMail because I wanted a servicer that doesn't scan my emails for marketing.
+My threat model doesn't need my emails to be resistant to espionage or subpoenas.

+The setup for using custom domains on Fastmail is a bit involved, but that's because I purchased then through IWantMyName rather than through Fastmail.

+I also chose Fastmail because it was able to replace a lot of what I used NextCloud for.
+Fastmail supports CalDAV and CardDAV, which lets me sync my contacts, calendars, and reminders easily across all the major desktop and mobile operating systems.
+(Yes, even iOS and MacOS!)

+## IWantMyName: Good reputation and good ToS

+Google Domains was the last thing I used Google for during a whole de-googling journey (which involved a lot of time with Nextcloud).
+I wanted to move off Google Domains [because of the long list of product lines Google has killed](https://killedbygoogle.com/), which is 293 items long as of this writing and includes Domains!
+They sold to *SquareSpace*, which I hold to low repute for other reasons.

+I read up on a few different domain registrars, and I also read their Terms of Service.
+(I actually emailed them a correction!)
+Some things I like about it:

+- They actively encourage you to read the ToS on signup
+- There is no arbitration clause or similar provision in the ToS.
+- The privacy policy is decent.

 # Anti-recommendations